KevinCarr42/AI-Translation/README.md

-# From Data to Translation: Leveraging AI for Efficient and Accurate Translation of Technical Scientific Reports
+# From Data to Translation: Leveraging AI for Efficient and Accurate Translation of Scientific Reports

 ## Description